 entire database structure, including a listing of tables, keywords and

-their archiving plans.
-This project plans to transfer the CHIPS dataset
+archiving plans.
+The project plans to transfer the CHIPS dataset and

-about the middle of 2006.
-(The total data volume will be only 10GB.)
+the middle of 2007.
+The total data volume will be less than 20 GB.

 Committee Participation within the STScI: